 - Elderly or sedentary people are most susceptible to developing chilblains.

-Chilblains are patches of discoloured (red, blue, white), swollen and itchy skin, believed to be caused by a combination of cold weather and poor circulation.
-The toes are particularly vulnerable, but other extremities that can develop chilblains include fingers, earlobes and the nose.
-Tight shoes can contribute by further reducing circulation to the toes.
+The toes are particularly vulnerable, but other extremities that can develop chilblains include fingers, earlobes and the nose. and damp socks can contribute by further reducing circulation to the toes.

 Chilblains most often develop on the toes.
 Common symptoms include: